 My favorite part of this new farmhouse sign is the cute shamrock banner I created for the bottom!
 The shamrocks are made from felt and scraps of fabric and they hang on a piece of twine with mini clothespins.
 We keep this sign up year round and I love to replace the shamrocks for different holidays!
 Below you can see some of the fun things I’ve hung on this sign including Christmas cards!
 The clothespins make it super easy to switch things up.
 The shamrocks are my favorite since they fit the saying of the sign so well so they are up most of the time!

-Whether you make your own farmhouse sign or buy one, you could easily add the twine to create an attached banner.
+Whether you make your own farmhouse sign or buy one, you could easily add twine to create an attached banner.
 I actually just taped the twine to the back of the sign so that I can easily let it out or pull it taught depending on what I am hanging.
 Since the sign leans against our mantle, you can’t see the tape!

 - Wooden board – I used two boards from Michael’s Craft store glued together

 - Cricut Stencil Vinyl